 It is possible to make your app function without net connectivity if you are developing a Native App.
 Though the same is also possible with HTML-5, the in-browser caching has its limitations.

 It’s also important to evaluate and define how you would like your app to behave in low bandwidth and high latency networks.
 This will involve defining clear SLAs for response time, processing time and acceptable query time.

 Consider, for example, if your website is hosted in San Francisco, and a user is visiting your page in Singapore, then each request obviously has to traverse a long distance.
 This can increase the load time on mobile by 2-3 seconds – which can be long enough for a mobile user to leave your page.

-Mobile Apps are inherently vulnerable to data caching.
-That’s why if you are creating a mobile App with access to critical resources, you might consider enabling password or pin based access to the App.
-It’s not a popular security measure, but you will find it invariably on all payments and banking applications.
+Well, it’s not a popular security measure, but you will find it invariably on all payments and banking applications.
 Further, you may want to disable application access over insecure public networks or allow VPN only access to your enterprise resources.